muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m75)

+- Improved: New configuration option to display container/action IDs - this data is to help troubleshoot logic/conditions as the IDs will match the items in the log file.

+### (m74)

+- Fix: linkage with virtual input condition without another condition - caused missing container node
+- Fix: tempo Ex container node search returning condition node.
+- Doc updates

 ### (m73)
 - Due to significant core changes, changed versioning scheme to drop original Gremlin version and restart at 1.0 as this is now a different product.
 - EXE: name change to GremlinEx to distinguish it from the original gremlin (note, HIDHide update needed to add the EXE)